spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 ![Image that shows the Updates Available button](/getting-started/aws/getting-started_update-k8s-cluster_updates-available-button-cluster-overview.webp)

 A dialog appears which shows the changes made in this update.
 Review the changes and ensure the only change is the `replicas` field value.
-The pending update maintains the override you have made and sets the `replicas` field to `1`.
+The pending update removes your cluster override and sets the `replicas` field to `3`.
+At this point, you can choose to apply the pending changes or keep it by modifying the right-hand side of the dialog.

 ![Image that shows the available updates dialog ](/getting-started/aws/getting-started_update-k8s-cluster_available-updates-dialog.webp)

-Set the value of `replicas` to `3` in the right-hand dialog.
-This removes your cluster override.
 Click on **Confirm updates** once you have finished reviewing your changes.

 Palette updates your cluster according to cluster profile specifications.
 Once these changes are complete, select the **Workloads** tab.
 Then, select the **hello-universe** namespace.